About Pamela

 After High School, Pamela attended California State University, Fullerton where she received her B.A. in Communications with an emphasis in Public Relations.
 Her volunteer work continued through college and beyond including working with the Multiple Sclerosis Society, Alzheimer's Association, Susan G. Komen for the Cure, Miss America Organization (locally in her hometown), Education for Humanity, and many others.
 In fact, she received the Presidential Volunteer Service Award by the age of 23 for contributing more than 5,000 hours of volunteer service to her community.

 Pamela spent the first few years of her career in Marketing and Public Relations for clients including Toshiba and Coldwell Banker.
 But a chance encounter with the Executive Director of Casa Teresa, a homeless shelter for pregnant women, is when her career path really began to blossom.
 There, she facilitated the grassroots organization through a period of tremendous growth providing marketing and breaking fundraising records through various fund development efforts.
 Later, during her time with the local chapter of the Boy Scouts of America as the Finance Director, Pamela raised hundreds of thousands of dollars annually through the Golden Eagle campaign and various fundraisers.
-While working for Providence Speech and Hearing Center, Pamela vastly increased their revenue year-after-year breaking fundraising records including raising $1M between two events (one event raised $100K over budget and the other raised $350K over budget).
+While working for Providence Speech and Hearing Center, Pamela vastly increased their revenue year-after-year breaking fundraising records including raising $1M between two events (one event raised $100K over projection and the other raised $350K over projection).

 Wanting to have a better work-life balance, Pamela set out on her own in 2016 opening Yellow Brick Consulting and has been helping small- to mid-sized nonprofits raise money, share their stories, and thank supporters.
 She helps her clients focus on donor-centric communications and she has a proven track record for increasing donations, developing meaningful relationships with key stakeholders, and meeting or exceeding organizational goals and objectives.
 Because people give to charities for deeply personal reasons, Pamela believes it is critical to understand and acknowledge these reasons as a way to honor the individual donors.
 Pamela’s approach to philanthropy is to always have a thankful undertone, be joyful, and be intentional.